How to Prepare for the ACT Math Test

 Memorize Formulas Your Way

 If you're having trouble remembering your formulas, try to remember them in a way that makes sense to you.
-Maybe you can connect elements of the formula to something you can easily remember, make a mental song (we don't recommend belting one out on test day), make an acronym, or any other method that works for you.
+You can connect elements of the formula to something you can easily remember, make a mental song (we don't recommend belting one out on test day), make an acronym, or any other method that works for you.

 Some formulas you should definitely know for the ACT include: